 Why might different languages be accepted for the information intended for the patient and the information intended for the professional user?

 As briefly explained earlier, each EU Member State is expected to select a language(s) that is easily understood by the intended user in that State.
 For the lay person, that language will almost always be the official language(s) of the EU Member State where they live, which will most likely be their native language (or at least their language of habitual use).
 This is to ensure that they fully understands how to use the device safely and efficiently.
-Therefore, any information intended for the patient (or any other lay user), such as the instructions for use, must be available in the national language(s) of the EU Member State in which the device is placed.
+Therefore, any information intended for the patient (or any other lay user), such as the IFU, must be available in the national language(s) of the EU Member State in which the device is placed.

 However, some EU Member States allow exemptions from their national language requirements for medical devices used exclusively by healthcare professionals.
 In these cases, the professional users are expected to be sufficiently proficient in the selected foreign language(s) — typically English — to be able to fully understand the information provided with the device.
 Several EU Member States offer similar exemptions for custom-made devices.
 The benefit of these exceptions is that they eliminate the need to have the information translated.
 This reduces the time and costs required to bring the device to the market.